Used to ESL Games, Activities and Worksheets

 My Childhood

-ESL Used to Game - Grammar and Speaking: Writing True or False Sentences, Asking and Answering Questions, Guessing - Pair Work - Intermediate (B1) - 35 minutes
+ESL Used to Game - Grammar and Speaking: Writing Sentences, True or False, Asking and Answering Questions, Guessing - Group and Pair Work - Intermediate (B1) - 25 minutes

 In this amusing used to game, students give true and false information about their childhood.
-The students' task is to answer each prompt on their worksheet with true or false information as indicated.
-Working alone, students write their answers in sentence form using used to.
-Students then pair up with someone from the other group.
-Student A goes first and tells Student B their first answer, e.g. 'I used to love playing chess when I was a child'.
-Student B then asks follow-up questions to help them decide if the answer is real or invented.
-Student B then guesses if Student A is lying or telling the truth and the correct answer is revealed.
-If Student B guesses correctly, they score a point.
-Students then swap roles.
+First, in two groups, students answer each prompt with true or false information as indicated, writing their answers in sentence form with used to.
+Next, students pair up with someone from the other group and take turns reading each used to statement to their partner, e.g. 'I used to love playing chess when I was a child.'
+Their partner then asks follow-up questions to help them decide whether the answer is true or false.
+Their partner then guesses if the student is lying or telling the truth and the correct answer is revealed.
+If their partner guesses correctly, they score a point.
 The student with the most points at the end of the game wins.

 My Childhood Preview